Preconditioner on Matrix Lie Group for SGD: Introduction

 This paper groups the above mentioned preconditioners and preconditioned SGD methods into two classes, the Newton type and the Fisher type.
 The Newton type is closely related to the Newton method, and is suitable for general purpose optimizations.
 The Fisher type preconditioner relates to the inverse of Fisher information matrix, and is limited to a large subclass of stochastic optimization problems where the Fish information metric can be well defined.
-Both preconditioners can be derived from one framework, and learned on any matrix Lie groups designated by the user with almost the same natural or relative gradient descent methods.
+Both preconditioners can be derived from one framework, and estimated on any matrix Lie groups designated by the user with almost the same natural or relative gradient descent methods minimizing specific preconditioner estimation criteria.